Rough index theory on spaces of polynomial growth and contractibility: Abstract

 \section{Abstract}

-We will show for a polynomially contractible manifold $M$ of bounded geometry and of polynomial volume growth that every coarse cohomology class of $M$ pairs continuously against the $K$-theory of the uniform Roe algebra of $M$.
+We will show that for a polynomially contractible manifold of bounded geometry and of polynomial volume growth every coarse and rough cohomology class pairs continuously with the $K$-theory of the uniform Roe algebra.

-From this we will conclude that the rough index class of the Dirac operator over such a manifold, possibly twisted with a vector bundle of bounded geometry and of non-zero virtual dimension, does not vanish; and we will also get for such manifolds a quick and easy proof of the multi-partitioned manifold index theorem of Schick and Zadeh.
+As an application we will discuss non-vanishing of rough index classes of Dirac operators over such manifolds, and we will furthermore get higher-codimensional index obstructions to metrics of positive scalar curvature on closed manifolds with virtually nilpotent fundamental groups.

-Another corollary of our main theorem will be a higher-codimensional index obstruction against metrics of positive scalar curvature on closed manifolds with virtually nilpotent fundamental group, partly generalizing the codimension two index obstruction by Hanke, Pape and Schick.
+We will give a computation of the homology of (a dense, smooth subalgebra of) the uniform Roe algebra of manifolds of polynomial volume growth.